lip6/coriolis/documentation/PythonTutorial/AdvancedTopics.rst

 9.3 HyperNets
 ~~~~~~~~~~~~~

-This class is part of the *virtual flattening* mechanisms, it allows to
+This class is part of the *virtual flattening* mechanism, it allows to
 go through all the components of a trans-hierarchical net.